tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 ## Readme.io {#readmeio}

 [readme.io](http://readme.io) is an online hosted options for docs that offers one of the most robust, full-featured interfaces and options for developer docs available.
-If you consider how much time it requires to build, maintain, troubleshoot, etc., your own website, then it really does make sense to consider an existing third-party platform where someone has already built all of this out for you.
+If you consider how much time it requires to build, maintain, troubleshoot, etc., your own website, it really does make sense to consider an existing third-party platform where someone has already built all of this out for you.

 To explore readme.io:

 1. Go to [readme.io](http://readme.io).
 2. Click the **Sign Up** button in the upper-right corner and sign up for an account.
-3. If necessary, click **+Add Project**.
+3. Click **+Add Project**.
 Then add a Project Name (e.g., Weather API), Subdomain (e.g., weather-api), and Project Logo.
 Then click **Create**.

    <img src="images/projectsettingsreadmeio.png" alt="Project Settings" />

 4. Now check out the API doc configuration section.
 In the left sidebar, click **Reference Docs**, and then click **API**.

-Although you can add your API information manually, you can also import a  [Swagger](http://idratherbewriting.com/learnapidoc/pubapis_swagger_intro.html) file.
-You can experiment by choosing one from the [Swagger examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0/yaml), such as [this one](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v2.0/json/petstore-expanded.json).
+Although you can add your API information manually, you can also import an  [OpenAPI](http://idratherbewriting.com/learnapidoc/pubapis_swagger_intro.html) file.
+You can experiment by choosing one from the [OpenAPI examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0/yaml), such as [this one](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v2.0/json/petstore-expanded.json).

 Readme.io provides a number of wizard-like screens to move you through the documentation process, prompting you with forms to complete.